yingchi/catalyst-algotrade/README.md

 cd ~/Documents/github/catalyst-algotrade
 conda env create -f etc/python3.6-environment.yml
 ```
-This steps will take a while, as the config file will download the catalyst library and all the dependencies of it.
+This step will take a while, as the config file will download the catalyst library and all the dependencies of it.

 If you want to use Catalyst in Terminal, then activate the envirnoment by: